History of Indonesia

 As early as the 1st century CE Indonesian vessels made trade voyages as far as Africa.
 Picture: a ship carved on Borobudur, c.
 800 CE.

 The history of Indonesia has been shaped by its geographic position, natural resources, a series of human migrations and contacts, wars and conquests, as well as by trade, economics and politics.
-Indonesia is an archipelagic country of 17,000 to 18,000 islands stretching along the equator in Southeast Asia and Oceania.
+Indonesia is an archipelagic country of more than 17,000 islands stretching along the equator in Southeast Asia and Oceania.
 The country's strategic sea-lane position fostered inter-island and international trade; trade has since fundamentally shaped Indonesian history.
 The area of Indonesia is populated by peoples of various migrations, creating a diversity of cultures, ethnicities, and languages.
 The archipelago's landforms and climate significantly influenced agriculture and trade, and the formation of states.
 The boundaries of the state of Indonesia match the 20th-century borders of the Dutch East Indies.

 Fossilised remains of Homo erectus, popularly known as "Java Man", and their tools suggest the Indonesian archipelago was inhabited at least 1.5 million years ago.
 Austronesian people, who form the majority of the modern population, are thought to have originally been from Taiwan and arrived in Indonesia around 2000 BCE.
 From the 7th century CE, the powerful Srivijaya naval kingdom flourished, bringing Hindu and Buddhist influences with it.
 The agricultural Buddhist Sailendra and Hindu Mataram dynasties subsequently thrived in inland Java.
 The last significant non-Muslim kingdom, the Hindu Majapahit kingdom, flourished from the late 13th century, and its influence stretched over much of Indonesia.
 The earliest evidence of Islamised populations in Indonesia dates to the 13th century in northern Sumatra; other Indonesian areas gradually adopted Islam, which became the dominant religion in Java and Sumatra by the end of the 16th century.
 Europeans such as the Portuguese arrived in Indonesia from the 16th century seeking to monopolise the sources of valuable nutmeg, cloves, and cubeb pepper in Maluku.
 In 1602, the Dutch established the Dutch East India Company (Verenigde Oostindische Compagnie or VOC) and became the dominant European power by 1610.
 Following bankruptcy, the VOC was formally dissolved in 1800, and the government of the Netherlands established the Dutch East Indies under government control.
 By the early 20th century, Dutch dominance extended to the current boundaries.
 The Japanese invasion and occupation in 1942–1945 during WWII ended Dutch rule, and encouraged the previously suppressed Indonesian independence movement.
 Two days after the surrender of Japan in August 1945, nationalist leader Sukarno declared independence and became president.
 The Netherlands tried to reestablish its rule, but a bitter armed and diplomatic struggle ended in December 1949, when in the face of international pressure the Dutch formally recognised Indonesian independence.